reverbrobotics/rero_core_dist/README.md

 *n.b.
 Models are compatible across architectures, so it is usually faster/more convenient to first train the custom NLU model on a x86 machine, and then copy the trained model onto arm-based systems such as the raspberry pi for inference.*

 ## Licence
-The ReroCore distributables are licenced under the [MIT License](https://github.com/reverbrobotics/rero_core_dist/blob/master/LICENSE).
+The ReroCore distributables are licenced under the [GPL-2.0 License](https://github.com/reverbrobotics/rero_core_dist/blob/master/LICENSE).